-At their best, mainstream media provide us with pleasurable distraction and vital information, a playground for the imagination and a window on the world.
-Socialists, however, are all too aware of the media’s systematic biases and distortions of the truth.
-Despite considerable advances in communication technology, we live, perhaps more than ever, in a world of disinformation and propaganda – ‘fake news’ in today’s fashionable phrase.
-The press tells us lies – sometimes small ones, such as The Sun newspaper’s infamous report about swan-munching asylum seekers, sometimes large ones, such as the same newspaper’s fabrications about the Hillsborough disaster and Iraq’s non-existent ‘weapons of mass destruction’ (the lie that launched a thousand missiles).
-There is also a constant undermining of the working class.
-In Britain, news and current affairs programmes regularly demonize strikers, immigrants, Muslims, the disabled, and so-called ‘chavs’, deepening social divisions and discouraging solidarity by pitting workers against one another.
+Most people today no longer live with media, but in media.
+The media provide us with pleasurable distraction and vital information, a playground for the imagination and a window on the world.
+Socialists, however, are all too aware of mainstream media’s systematic biases and distortions of the truth.
+Despite considerable advances in communication technology and a dramatic shift in the directionality of information flows, we live, perhaps more than ever, in a world of disinformation and propaganda – ‘fake news’ in today’s fashionable phrase.
+The press tells us lies, sometimes small ones, such as The Sun newspaper’s infamous report about swan-munching asylum seekers, sometimes large ones, such as the same newspaper’s fabrications about the Hillsborough disaster and Iraq’s non-existent ‘weapons of mass destruction’ - the lie that launched a thousand missiles.
+There is also a constant demoralisation of the working class.
+In Britain, news and current affairs programmes regularly demonize strikers, immigrants, Muslims, the disabled, and so-called ‘chavs’, deepening social divisions and discouraging solidarity by pitting workers against one another on the basis of race, nation, religion, sexuality and so on.

-This process is all too apparent in the torrents of outrage directed against so-called ‘benefit claimants’.
+This process is all too apparent in the torrents of outrage directed against so-called ‘benefit claimants’ (people in receipt of social security payments).
 British newspapers regularly condemn these supposed scourges of society and in the last decade, in particular, the country’s television schedules have abounded with largely malicious, luridly titled documentaries: Nick and Margaret: We All Pay Your Benefits (BBC), Benefits Street (Channel 4), On Benefits and Proud (Channel 5), or even Gypsies on Benefits and Proud (Channel 5).
 Despite relatively low levels of benefit fraud, these programmes encourage us to revile some of the poorest and most vulnerable members of society.

 Whether conservative or liberal, the loudest voices in the media are those of the bourgeoisie.
 Professional newsgathering draws heavily on the opinions of business and military leaders, professional politicians and other official sources.
 As a result, news agendas reflect the priorities and interests of the capitalists rather than those of ordinary people.
 And it gets worse: these days, as Nick Davies's book Flat Earth News points out, most news stories are produced not by journalists as such, but by private and state-owned public relations agencies, which have even less incentive to produce unbiased reporting.
 But why is this so?
 In a world of growing economic and ecological crisis, poverty and military violence, why do the mainstream press and broadcasters, for the most part, continue to support the status quo?
 Why do they tell lies, attack working class political action, support capitalist wars, and insist that capitalism is the only viable system?